Back to Insights

 2-4 weeks

 Research target VCs whose investment thesis, stage focus, and portfolio align with your business.
 Leverage warm introductions through advisors, entrepreneurs, or other investors.
-Prepare pitch deck, financial model, and exec summary demonstrating traction, market opportunity, and team strength.

 2